JosephFaster/JosephFaster/README.md

 ### 🎯 Portfolio
 [![Projects](url-to-project-image.png)](https://github.com/JosephFaster/PROJECT_DATA_SCIENCE)

+- **Oil Well Optimization with Linear Regression**
+  Developed a predictive model to optimize the selection of oil wells using synthetic data from three regions.
+Analyzed geological data to predict oil reserves, calculated potential profits, and evaluated risks using bootstrapping.
+The project helped identify the region with the highest profitability and lowest risk, ensuring informed decision-making for oil field development.

 - **Credit Risk Predictive Model with Scikit Learn** Using Scikit Learn to analyze and predict clients' credit risk, improving decision-making in loan approvals.